1987–88 La Liga

-The 1987–88 La Liga season, the 57th since its establishment, started on August 29, 1987, and finished on May 22, 1988.
+The 1987–88 La Liga season was the 57th since its establishment.
+It began on 29 August 1987, and concluded on 22 May 1988.

-Real Madrid finished the season as champions for the third season running, the runners-up this time being Real Sociedad, while Barcelona finished a disappointing sixth, though they did at least have Copa Del Rey success as consolation for their lack of form in the league.
+Real Madrid finished the season as champions for the third season running, the runners-up this time being Real Sociedad, while Barcelona finished a disappointing sixth, though they did at least have Copa del Rey success as consolation for their lack of form in the league.

 Teams and location

 This season, the league was expanded to 20 teams and the relegation playoffs returned.